 This young super star has achieved many impressive results since his start at seven years old.
 In 2010, he won the Under 10 North American Continental Championship, and then a silver medal in the Under 10 World Championship.
 Xiong was the 2016 US Junior Champion, and then continued on to become the 2016 World Junior Champion.

 Xiong’s most impressive trait is his ability to handle losses.
 No matter how painful the loss was he always sees his losses as an opportunity to improve.
 This mentality has separated him from other grandmasters by keeping calm and collected after games, often analyzing them to find where he could improve.
 This mentality has pushed him over 2700 after a string of impressive results in 2019.
 In September of 2019, Xiong competed in the World Cup where he defeated grandmasters such as Anish Giri and Jan-Kryzystof Duda, pushing him to the quarterfinals.
-This year, he is a strong contender for first place as the #4 seed in the field.

 In 2010, Shankland won the US Junior Championships which qualified him for the US Championship the following year.
 He took third place in that 2011 Championship, and then went on to achieve the biggest upset at the FIDE World Cup later that year by defeating Super-GM Peter Leko.
 Two years later, Shankland was part of the US National Team that won the Pan-American Championship that year, where he had a performance rating over 2800.
 He then received the 27th Samford Chess Fellowship, later that year.